Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

-Here, $\delta_Z \in D^{k,k}_{\closed}(X)$ is the projective system consisting of the Zariski closures of $Z$ in the snc models of $X$.
-The $k$'th arithmetic Chow group $\widehat{\CH}^k(X)$ is defined mimicking the classical arithmetic Chow groups: generators are pairs of the form $(Z, g_Z)$, where $Z$ is an algebraic cycle of codimension $k$ on $X$ and $g_Z$ is a Green current for $Z$, and relations are given by rational equivalence.
+Finally, the $k$'th arithmetic Chow group $\widehat{\CH}^k(X)$ is defined mimicking the classical arithmetic Chow groups: generators are pairs of the form $(Z, g_Z)$, where $Z$ is an algebraic cycle of codimension $k$ on $X$ and $g_Z$ is a Green current for $Z$, and relations are given by rational equivalence.

 The second main result in \cite{BGS} states that there is a canonical isomorphism